The Best Hobbies for Seniors for Physical and Mental Well-Being!

 5. Start a Botanical Garden or a Kitchen Garden

 Gardening will depend on whether you have space in your backyard to start a garden.
-If you do, a botanical garden or a kitchen garden will come in as a great hobby.
+If you do, a botanical garden, a kitchen garden, or even a raised garden will come in as a great hobby.
 This is not an inexpensive hobby though.
 It will need lots of resources in terms of time and money.

 A botanical garden is a collection of different plants labeled with their scientific names.
 This will need you to go collecting plants, researching their English and botanical names, planting them and tending them all day.
 You have to have a love for Mother Nature.
 But, your efforts will not go unrewarded.
 You will give your visitors tours of your garden.
 It can also be a great place to read or do your art.